mimiyin/Choreographic-Interventions/README.md

    - Read [Chapter 1 of Nature of Code](http://natureofcode.com/book/chapter-1-vectors/)
    - Watch videos 1.1 - 1.4 for [Nature of Code](https://vimeo.com/channels/natureofcode/videos)

+## Week 6: Review Shape exercises and Guests
+- Rosalie Yu
+- J.H.
+Moon
+-

+##### Week 6 Assignment
+- Take lots of pictures of light defining space.
+- Pick 3 you'd like to explore in code.

 ## Space
 Points, lines and curves.
 Bodies as architecture.
 Moving in relation to architecture.
 - Defining space.